Sin City: A Dame to Kill For: Cancelled sequel

 Wallace was set to appear in Sin City 3, which was to be directed by Rodriguez and Frank Miller.
 Rodriguez said he wanted Johnny Depp to play the part.
 Depp was originally supposed to play the part of Benicio del Toro's Jack "Jackie Boy" Rafferty; however, filming of Sin City conflicted with that of Depp's projects at the time.
 Depp expressed great interest in being a part of the Sin City franchise.

 Frank Miller revealed at the 2014 Comic-Con that he and director Robert Rodriguez had discussions about a potential third Sin City film.
 Miller said at the event, "So you better show up for number two, or they won't pay for it".
 Due to the poor box office numbers for Sin City: A Dame To Kill For, and mixed reception of the film, plans for the third Sin City film were cancelled.

 TV series

 Dimension Films planned to develop a soft reboot of the series for television; Stephen L'Heureux, who produced the second film, was to oversee the series with Sin City creator Frank Miller.
-The new TV series would feature new characters and timelines and be more like the comics rather than the films.
+The new television series would feature new characters and timelines and be more like the comics rather than the films.
 On November 15, 2019, Legendary Pictures bought the rights for the television series.